from a spanish lattice

 *I must have encountered a bad batch.
 I've drunk plenty of Aquabona since and it's been perfectly fine.

 Among other spreadsheets listed on my spreadsheet of spreadsheets we attempted to educe the periodic table from scattered fugitive memories of (in my case) the Dunlop Book of Facts.
 A spasm of inattention to the project, while running, gifted me such unlikely retrievals as Francium and Niobium, elements of which I know nothing, presumably inscribed on a single neuronal interconnection.
-While most of these retrievals did turn out to be real elements, a few were rogues - Wolfram (another name for Tungsten); Teucrium (genus of labiates); Deuterium (heavy hydrogen); Deleutherium (mixed up with Eleutheria).
+While most of these retrievals did turn out to be real elements, a few were rogues - Wolfram (another name for Tungsten); Teucrium (genus of labiates); Deuterium (heavy hydrogen); Deleutherium (the former, mixed up with Eleutheria).
 The fact is, we were most alarmed about the apparent absence of elements beginning with D. I surmised that certain individuals must have deprecated its use in normal chemistry, reserving it for study of a secret body of knowledge concerning another world.

 The British readers of the Costas are fond of sea stories.
 This time I read Conrad - "An Outpost of Progress", "Karain: A Memory" (stereotypes of Islam), "The Secret Sharer" (solidarity of the ruling class).
 A wonderful writer nevertheless.